c00/log-viewer-2-api/readme.md

 ## Docker

-The docker image's entrypoint is under `/app/public/index.php`.
+The docker image's entrypoint is under `/app/public/api/index.php`.
 Settings should be placed at `/app/settings.json`.

-Docker compose example can be found in the front-end repo.
+Docker compose example with front-end and back-end can be found in the front-end repo.